bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 #### Set initial conditions

 If you simply re-run the command above, the head will already start cropped.
-That’s because 3Dscript takes the current parameters as the initial conditions for the animation.
+That's because 3Dscript takes the current parameters as the initial conditions for the animation.
 Since the previous animation changed the bounding box without changing it back, the value remains set at the current value (cropping the head).
 In fact, all the options set manually in the Raycaster window will be applied to the current animation.
-This can cause problems if you need to generate the animation again after closing 3Dscript and can’t remember the exact parameters.
+This can cause problems if you need to generate the animation again after closing 3Dscript and can't remember the exact parameters.

 To prevent this issue, we can set the initial conditions of the animation.
-This is highly recommended in general, but it’s also necessary when you want to start the animation with the sample in an orientation that is different than the default sample orientation.
+This is highly recommended in general, but it's also necessary when you want to start the animation with the sample in an orientation that is different than the default sample orientation.
 You can set the initial conditions using the `At frame 0:` construction.

-- Write the code below in the editor and press `Run`.
+- Write the code below in the editor and press `Run`:

 ```default
 At frame 0: